dancju/dancju.github.io/_drafts/2015-07-26-ml-neural-networks.md

 ---
 layout: post
-title: "Machine learning: neural networks"
+title: "Machine Learning: Neural Networks"
 ---

 This post is a lecture note about artificial neural networks.